What does GDPR say about security?

 Chris Zoladz*, Founder of information & privacy advisors, Navigate LLC, and former Chairman of the International Association of Privacy Professionals (IAPP) offers…

 4 high-level tips to help you demonstrate and defend the organisation’s security efforts:

-- Use a recognised security framework — If your organisation does not already use a security framework such as ISO 27001/2 to guide your security program, select a framework, or combination of known frameworks that will inform the components of the overall security program.
+- Use a recognised security framework — If your organisation does not already use a security framework such as /2 to guide your security program, select a framework, or combination of known frameworks that will inform the components of the overall security program.

 - Documentation is your friend — When there is an issue that results in an investigation or audit, the success of the organisation’s defence will be directly related to the strength of the “show and tell” that is presented to the regulator or auditor.
 Documentation is the “show” piece of the defence that can be used to demonstrate that security controls are in place (e.g., a list of all employees who complete the security training) and are operating effectively (e.g., the access control logs show that an unauthorised access attempts to a system with personal data were identified and investigated).
 Maintain a reasonable level of documentation to demonstrate and defend the security controls in place.

 - Continuously “read and react” — Technology, business requirements and legal requirements will continuously change over time.
 As a result, new risks will emerge, and new or different security controls will be needed.
 This will be an endless cycle and requires that the organisation be continuously adapting and refining its security posture to be responsive to new risks.
 Security, like privacy, is an ongoing process, not a one-time project.

 Standards like ISMS and satisfying the requirement for regular reviews and ongoing management.encourage continuous improvement.
 By external auditing, with independent certification, you will give your customers the confidence they need to see you are maintaining the